swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

        (r/listen menu :click))]))
 ```

-We listen up arrow, down arrow, enter, and tab keys.
+We listen for up arrow, down arrow, enter, and tab keys.
 We also listen
 for mouse hover events on the `li` children elements of `menu` and
 any clicks on `menu`.
 We don't care about which `li` element gets
 clicked because `highlighter` from the previous post tracks that for us.

 Then we need to listen to key events from the input field.
 We only
-care when the text of input field actually changes, thus ignoring
+care when the text of input field actually changes (automatically
-control characters.
+ignoring control characters).
 We use `r/split` to generate two channels, a channel of
 the things we might query and another channel of blank input events to cancel
 the menu selection process.